m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/working-with-wdt-models/jrf-domain.md

 encrypt the exported `OPSS wallet`.
 You can create a Kubernetes secret with the key `walletPassword` containing the password.
 The password must be at least 8 alphanumeric characters with one special character.

+#### Download OPSS wallet and store in a Kubernetes secret

 After the domain is created, the operator will automatically export the `OPSS wallet` and store it in an introspector ConfigMap; the name of the ConfigMap follows the pattern `<domain uid>-weblogic-domain-introspect-cm` with key `ewallet.p12`.
 You can export this file and put it in a safe place.
 We provide a [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh) for extracting this file and storing it in a Kubernetes `walletFileSecret`.
+You should also save the wallet file in a safely backed up location outside of Kubernetes.

 For disaster recovery, in case you need to recreate the domain and reconnect with an existing RCU schema: